 By the age of three, it’s reported that 71% of children have had one or more ear infection – and 33% of these children have had three or more episodes.
 An ear infection is the most common reason why children under six are prescribed antibiotics.

 Interestingly, ear infections tend to be more common in children with these conditions.
 When ear infections become chronic or reoccur with high frequency, it’s possible that dietary triggers may also play a role.

 The area of the gut that comes into direct contact with digested food is called the gut mucosa.
 An immune response may be triggered when the gut mucosa is injured; certain foods, such as cow milk, may contribute to gut injury.
 This condition is referred to as leaky gut, and may be associated with inflammation in a number of body systems: skin, lungs, nose, and even ears.

 There are many factors that may increase the risk of developing recurrent ear infections – especially when cold and flu season hits.
-If you suspect your child may have a food sensitivity (click here for common signs and symptoms), removing the trigger food may bring relief.
+If you suspect your child may have a food sensitivity, removing the trigger food may bring relief.